dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 + `--output_dir` specifies the directory to save the IR.
 {{< /notice >}}

+This results in a set of IR files that consists of an `.xml` and `.bin` file.

++ `.xml` - Describes the model architecture

++ `.bin` - Contains the weights and biases of the model.

+Together, you can deploy them on any of the supported Intel hardware.

 Now, let's run an inference using the IR files on the same video and observe its performance.
 {{< video src="fp16.mp4" width="700px" loop="true" autoplay="false" muted="true">}}